alexissantos/Professionally-Homeless/content/05-gear.md

 First, throw away the white earbuds - again, they scream “mug me”.
 Second, you’re going to be spending a lot of time on planes, trains, and buses - trust me you’re going to want to block out noise whenever you need to get some work done.
 I also found that I started listening to a great deal more music when I started travelling just because music is something I can buy that doesn’t add any weight to my bag.

-My recommendation here is the Sennheiser *** - which are awesome.
-They’re completely compatible with iPhone, so you can still take/make calls and control your music - and the sound quality is unbelievably good.
+My recommendation here is the Sennheiser MM70 (i version for iPhone or S version for everyone else) - which are awesome.
+They double as a headset, so you can still take/make calls and control your music - and the sound quality is unbelievably good.
 If you’ve only used the Apple earbuds up until now, these will surprise you a great deal.

-If you’re a total audiophile and feel that you need full headphones rather than earbuds, I’d recommend the Bose *** or Monster Beats Solo HD earphones.
-Both fold down to a relatively compact size for travel, both have amazing sound, and both are compatible with iPhone.
-I’d recommend the Bose set if you’re more into light music (acoustic, general rock & pop, classical) and the Monster Beats if you’re more into heavy music (metal, dubstep, house, hiphop).
-Both of these are very durable and can take a beating, which is a plus if you spend huge amount of time (as I do) plugged in to something.

-Either way, I’d recommend getting the Sennheiser *** first and seeing how you get on / how much you end up using them while you’re on the road.
+If you’re a total audiophile and feel that you need full headphones rather than earbuds, make sure you get some that fold down to a relatively compact size for travel.
+Either way, I’d recommend getting the Sennheiser MM70 series first and seeing how you get on / how much you end up using them while you’re on the road.
 They’re infinitely more convenient for travel, and the sound is really good.

 ### Amazon Kindle